zemogle/universe_wales/content/news/teacher-cpd.md

 - **In-depth training** on using the resources to teach a range of curriculum subjects
 - Knowledge of how to use **robotic telescopes** from all over the world in your classroom
 - Examples of **cutting-edge science** that can be used in the classroom
-- **ability and confidence** to build upon the inspirational nature of space and astronomy through enquiry­-based learning
+- **Ability and confidence** to build upon inspirational nature of space through enquiry­-based learning
 - **Support** of a knowledgable and enthusiastic community of **professional scientists** and STEM **role models**.

 ##### Workshop Schedule